 HOW DO YOU BECOME A MEMBER?

 You are welcome to join if you have been a resident of Nanaimo or surrounding area for 3 years or less.You may attend one of our meetings and Coffee and Chat before deciding to become a member, or you may join at the first meeting and participate in everything!
-Annual membership is $30, and you can be a member for 4 years, after which you have the option of joining the Newcomers’ Alumni.
+Annual membership is $30.
+You can be a member for 4 years, after which you have the option of joining the Newcomers’ Alumni.

 Our members come from across Canada, indeed from all over the world.
-Our age group is around fifty plus, but anyone is welcome to join our club.
 Many of our activities take place during the day, but there are also some evening and weekend events that allow those who work an opportunity to participate.